Flag of Scotland

 They've since dropped the 'Dave' but the Lodge Forest Visitor Centre is still the main source of information for the Queen Elizabeth Forest Park.

 The park is managed by Forestry and Land Scotland but don't you mean the Forestry Commission of Scotland?
-Not since 2019, sunshine, when that was divided into the government agencies of Forestry and Land Scotland and Scottish Forestry, the former regulated by the latter.
+Not since 2019, sunshine, when it was divided into the government agencies of Forestry and Land Scotland and Scottish Forestry, the former regulated by the latter.

 Forestry and Land Scotland handle felling and general access while Scottish Forestry are more policy oriented and the series of meetings to arrive at this setup would have made for a rurally diverting episode of Och Aye Minister, eh?

 Or these, although it's likely to be the same one.
+When we say 'likelihood', you are guaranteed, yes guaranteed to spot red squirrels, probably.

 The nuthatch, by the way. is the BMW™ of the bird world.